ethanmad/www.ethanmad.com/content/about.md

 {{< avatar >}}

 I'm Ethan Madison.
-From Los Angeles, I attended the University of Michigan—Ann Arbor, where I received my degree in computer science.
+I'm currently a dental student at the Arthur A. Dugoni School of Dentistry in San Francisco.
+I enjoy programming and building software, and I received a bachelor's degree in  computer science at the University of Michigan.
 During my time at Michigan, I was a member of the [fencing team](http://umich.edu/~fencing) on which I served as president and captain and won three national championships.
-Besides fencing, I also [write code](https://github.com/ethanmad) for fun.

 I am passionate about Free software, security, algorithms, and healthcare.

-I am back in Los Angeles and am looking for employment!

 <!--more-->